 A standard operating procedure (SOP) is a set of written instructions that describes in detail how to perform a laboratory process or experiment safely and effectively.
-SOPs are a requirement of Cal Poly’s Chemical Hygiene Plan (CHP) as described in Section 2.4:4
+SOPs are a requirement of Cal Poly’s Chemical Hygiene Plan (CHP).

 The scope of an SOP can cover:

 - The specific use of a chemical or class of chemicals (such as a specific laboratory procedure).

 - The generic use specific chemical or class of chemicals with similar hazards (for example, mineral acids).

 - A generic procedure (such as distillation) that covers several chemicals.

 The PI/Lab Supervisor is responsible for providing written Standard Operating Procedures (SOPs) relevant to health and safety for laboratory activities he/she directs involving hazardous agents.